up

 A proof of the representation of higher dimensions (overdetermination) could be provided, for example, if it were possible to detect a signal of the same origin on a number k of different fibers, where k should be greater 4.

-For Fig.19, a four-channel projection and a four-channel reconstruction (through time reversal of the channels) were calculated using Bio-Interface, (later renamed PSI-Tools).
+For Fig.16-2, a four-channel projection and a four-channel reconstruction (through time reversal of the channels) were calculated using Bio-Interface, (later renamed PSI-Tools).
 While the reconstruction (above) is sharp everywhere, the projection (below) shows the sharpness known from optics, which is only close to the axis.
-It also appears - as known from the lens system - as a mirror image.
+It also appears - as is known from optical lens systems or pinhole cameras - as a mirror image.

 The same set of channel data (time functions) was used to simulate both images.
 The only difference between reconstruction and projection (the images above and below) is a sign reversal (time reversal) of the four time functions.
 In the upper part we look backwards into the channel data and see the right-sided GH of the generating field.